cbadawi/dcahq-contracts/README.md

 They process multiple user DCA positions by aggregating their swap amounts and executing a bulk swap through the Alex AMM.
 This approach optimizes gas fees and ensures efficient execution of swaps.

+Built to be fault tolerant.
+If one user's validation fails, the function will continue processing the rest of the users without updating the faulty user's dca-data map.

 Important Parametere:

 - keys: A list of up to 50 user DCA keys.
 A kew is a tuple that defines a DCA Position.
 Where each key contains: